-- 12.1 The Council has directly considered heritage assets as part of the Strategic Site Selection process, the Sustainability Appraisal and in considering the draft Plan wording.
-The Grade 2 listed buildings and an appropriate buffer that respects their setting are proposed to be retained within the Broad Location. - 12.2 The Strategic Site Selection process set out a three stage process of selecting the Broad Locations, with stage 2 setting out;
+- 10.1 The Council has directly considered heritage assets as part of the Strategic Site Selection process and the Sustainability Appraisal and in considering the draft Plan wording.
+The nearby Grade 2 listed buildings and an appropriate buffer that respects their setting are proposed to be retained within the Broad Location. - 10.2 The Strategic Site Selection process set out a three stage process of selecting the broad locations, with stage 2 setting out;

 - 2. Suitability will set out as (Red Amber Green) if there are any issues which are overriding constraints to development eg Access, Transport, Heritage, Biodiversity, Flood Risk.
-Any Red rating will rule a site out for further consideration. - 12.3 The Sustainability Appraisal, sets out as part of the SA/SEA Objectives; - 10.
-To identify, maintain and enhance the historic environment, heritage assets and their setting and cultural assets - 12.4 In consideration of the Broad Location S6 i) it was set out in the Sustainability Appraisal that;
+Any Red rating will rule a site out for further consideration. - 10.3 The Sustainability Appraisal, sets out as part of the SA/SEA Objectives; - 10.
+To identify, maintain and enhance the historic environment, heritage assets and their setting and cultural assets - 10.4 It is also noted in the Sustainability Appraisal that there are heritage assets within the vicinity of the Broad Location;